OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 # Enable single sign-on for bot applications
+> Note: This document includes single sign-on instructions applicable for both bot and message extension.
+Make sure to add the corresponding Teams capability first and then follow the documentation.

 Microsoft Teams provides a mechanism by which an application can obtain the signed-in Teams user token to access Microsoft Graph (and other APIs).
 Teams Toolkit facilitates this interaction by abstracting some of the Azure Active Directory (AAD) flows and integrations behind some simple, high level APIs.
 This enables you to add single sign-on (SSO) features easily to your Teams application.

 For a bot application, user can invoke the AAD consent flow to obtain sso token to call Graph and other APIs.

 <h2>Contents </h2>